-This is the third draft of Minnesota's Olmstead Plan.
-This version of the plan is substantially different from the June draft, and has more content than the September draft.
-In this version of the plan, writing teams have developed specific actions and timelines related to different topic areas, such as employment, housing, and transportation.
-In developing this plan, the Olmstead Subcabinet agencies listened to input from individuals with disabilities, family members and guardians, advocacy organizations, service providers, and integration experts.
+This is Minnesota's 2013 Olmstead Plan; the effective date is November 1, 2013.
+Writing teams from Olmstead Subcabinet agencies have developed specific actions and timelines related to topic areas such as employment, housing, and transportation.
+The teams used an iterative writing process, listening to input from individuals with disabilities, family members and guardians, advocacy organizations, service providers, and national experts as they revised the draft plan.